 It is recommended that the baby should have exclusive breastfeeding during the first six months after birth “If every child was breastfed within an hour of birth, given only breast milk for their first six months of life, and continued breastfeeding up to the age of two years, about 800,000 child lives would be saved every year”- World Health Organization (WHO).

 Returning to work or class after maternity leave does not necessarily have to lead to lower rates of breastfeeding or early weaning.
 The quantity and nutritional quality of breast milk are not undermined by maternal work or activity, including vigorous exercise.
 A woman’s ability to breastfeed is reduced when she returns to work if breastfeeding breaks are not available, if quality infant care near her workplace is inaccessible or unaffordable, and if no facilities are available for pumping or storing milk.

 Mothers employed away from home can continue exclusive breastmilk feeding through a variety of approaches.
 A mother should breastfeed as often as possible when she is with her infant.
 She can return home or have her baby brought to work during breaks.
 She may also express her milk and leave it for another caregiver to feed to the baby in a clean and safe way while they are apart.

 Expressed breast milk can be kept for up to 6 – 8 hours at room temperature.

 Signs of successful Breastfeeding are:

 - Steady weight gain

 - Infant sleeps well, alert and healthy when awake

 Please note that;

 Alcohol passes to the baby through breast milk with peak levels achieved in 30 to 60 minutes or 60 to 90 minutes if taken with or after food.
-Moderate to heavy drinking can interfere with release of milk.
+Moderate to heavy drinking can interfere with the release of milk.
 In addition, the alcohol contributes to slow weight gain and interferes with the condition of movement by the baby.
 Milk production by the mother requires about 500 extra calories per day.